-- the “Two Loaves” of Pentecost and referred to as “a meal offering” (they were NOT offered upon the Altar and were leavened).
+- the “Two First Fruit (of wheat) Loaves” (1) of the Feast of Weeks (i.e., Pentecost) and referred to as “a meal offering” (they were NOT offered upon the Altar and were leavened).
 (4)

 - None required; however, Meal Offerings were typically associated with other offerings as indicated in the“Sacrifices and Offerings of the Old Covenant” table immediately below:

-There were six sequential steps of the Meal Offering ritual.
+There were seven sequential steps of the Meal Offering ritual.